Augusta University is an affirmative action/equal opportunity educational institution

 Association of American Dental Schools Application Service (AADSAS).

-The Dental College of Georgia will accept up to 10 percent of students from out of
+Up to 10 percent of students from out of state and eligible international students

-state for the entering class of 2018 candidates.
+may be accepted for admission to the entering class of 2018.

 The Dental College of Georgia at Augusta University is a state-assisted institution